jboss-developer/jboss-eap-quickstarts/app-client/README.md

 Add the Application Users
 ---------------

-The following users must only be added  to the applicaion server side if the server and the client run at different hosts.
+If the client and server are run on different hosts, you must add the following users to the JBoss EAP server side application.
 Be sure to use the names and passwords specified in the table as they are required to run this example.

 | **UserName** | **Realm** | **Password** | **Roles** |
 |:-----------|:-----------|:-----------|:-----------|